headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

     isRightImage: true
     isTwoColumns: false
     type: image-copy-component
-    title: We believe in being Agile and we believe in empowering teams
+    title: 'We believe in being Agile, we believe in empowering teams'
     text: >-
       Software can only deliver business value if development teams can adapt to changing client needs.
 For Headforwards, that comes from being Agile in